h2020-westlife-eu/virtualfolder/doc/installation-guide/development-installation.md

 Prerequisites:

  1. Vagrant - tool for automation of virtual machine deployment.
-Download and install vagrant from https://www.vagrantup.com/
+Download and install vagrant from https://www.vagrantup.com/ or using your system package management (
+ (tested on/recommended version vagrant 1.9.6)

  2. Virtualbox - VM stack.
-Download and install virtualbox https://www.virtualbox.org/wiki/Downloads
+Download and install virtualbox https://www.virtualbox.org/wiki/Downloads (tested on/recommended version Virtualbox 5.1.22)

 ## Brief instruction using Vagrant

-The Vagrant tool with connection to Virtualbox is used to prepare a virtual machine.
-Scripts are supplied to prepare the local environment, get the source codes, and to set up port forwarding and shared folders settings etc.
+The Vagrant tool configures and bootstraps virtual machine in Virtualbox.
 Brief instructions are:

 ```